echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 ### User operations for ERC20

-In order to provide users the ability to use ERC20 tokens in the Echo network, the owner of the token in the Ethereum network should register the token on the Echo network using sidechain_erc20_register_token_operation, providing the address of the token in the Ethereum network.
+In order to provide users the ability to use ERC20 tokens in the Echo network, the owner of the token in the Ethereum network should register the token on the Echo network using `sidechain_erc20_register_token_operation`, providing the address of the token already deployed in the Ethereum network.
 This operation will deploy an ERC20 token on the Echo side and fund its contract pool so the subsequent calls of the token smart contract will be free for committee members.

 To create the ERC20 deposit address users should use the same `sidechain_eth_create_address_operation`.
 Transfer of the ERC20 tokens to this address will freeze them on the Ethereum side and eventually issue the corresponding amount of tokens on the Echo side to the user account.

-To release tokens on Ethereum chain, the user needs to send the sidechain_erc20_withdraw_token_operation operation within the Echo network providing the address in the Ethereum network, address of the token, and desired amount of tokens to release.
+To release tokens on Ethereum chain, the user needs to send the `sidechain_erc20_withdraw_token_operation` operation within the Echo network providing the address in the Ethereum network, address of the token, and desired amount of tokens to release.

 ### Committee member operations for Etherum